PetaLinux

 Warning

-If you boot the Zynq-7000, Zynq UltraScale+ or Zynq RFSoC designs via JTAG, you must still first prepare the SD card.
-The reason is because these designs are configured to use the SD card to store the root filesystem.
-If you boot these designs via JTAG without preparing and connecting the SD card, the boot will hang during at a message similar to this: Waiting for root device /dev/mmcblk0p2...
+When booting the Zynq-7000 or Zynq UltraScale+ PetaLinux designs via JTAG, you must still first prepare the SD card.
+These designs are configured to mount the root filesystem from the SD card, so booting via JTAG without an SD card prepared and inserted will hang at a message similar to: Waiting for root device /dev/mmcblk0p2...

 Setup hardware